keyliin0/2048-Solver/README.md

 Take each state and pass it to the search function which will return the best action.

-For the search we try to make every 4 possible combinaison of actions, we have 4 possible actions (Up, Down, Right, Left) and we want to make 4 consecutive actions so we have 4^4 possible moves in total to simulate.
+For the search we try to simulate every 4 possible combinaison of actions, we have 4 possible actions (Up, Down, Right, Left) and we want to make 4 consecutive actions so we have 4^4 possible moves in total to simulate.

 In the end we pick the action  that leads to the highest fitness fuction.